Admission to Examinations

-1. Completed application forms for admission to an examination must reach the Examinations Department no later than 5.00pm on the closing date, namely approximately FIFTY-SIX days before the exam is held.
+1. Completed electronic or scanned application forms for admission to an examination must reach the Examinations Department no later than 5.00pm on the closing date, namely approximately EIGHT – TEN WEEKS before the exam is held.
 It is not possible to accept applications received after the closing date.

 2. The application forms must be accompanied by the fee and such certification as is required by the regulations.
 If you cannot supply all the relevant information you must contact the Examinations Department or supply a covering letter as to the reasons why.
-All information must be sent within 14 days after the closing date, if not before, otherwise the candidate will be withdrawn from the examination and forfeit their examination fee.
+All information must be received BEFORE the closing date, otherwise the candidate will be withdrawn from the examination and forfeit their examination fee.

 3. Upon receipt of application the Examinations Department will send all candidates a written receipt.
 Detailed instructions including written and clinical examination dates will be dispatched to candidates with a confirmed examination entry within ten days after the closing date for receipt of applications.

-4. Applicants wishing to withdraw or transfer their entry for an examination must notify the Examinations Department in writing by 5.00pm on the closing date for receipt of applications.
-Fees cannot be refunded or transferred after this time.
+4. Applicants wishing to withdraw their entry for an examination must notify the Examinations Department in writing by 5.00pm on the closing date for receipt of applications.
+Fees cannot be refunded after this time.

 6. Candidates unable to attend an examination will forfeit their examination fee.
-In exceptional circumstances, the Examinations Committee will consider requests to transfer a candidate’s entry to the next examination sitting subject to receipt of written supplementary evidence (e.g. a medical certificate, a death certificate for a close family member) and subject to a 20% administration charge.
-Please note that lack of preparation is not considered a suitable reason to withdraw or transfer an examination entry.
+In exceptional circumstances, the Examinations Committee will consider requests to withdraw a candidate’s entry to the examination sitting subject to receipt of written supplementary evidence (e.g. a medical certificate, a death certificate for a close family member) and subject to a 20% administration charge (+ an extra £50 fee to cover the cancellation cost incurred by the online proctoring provider for written exams only).
+Please note that lack of preparation is not considered a suitable reason to withdraw an examination entry.

-8. Results are posted by First Class Mail with the Pass List being displayed on the College Website.
+9. Results are sent via email with the Pass List being displayed on the College Website.
 Results are only released upon approval of the Senior Examiner.
-We regret that examination results are not available by telephone or email.
+We regret that examination results are not available by telephone.